My Love Will Make You Disappear

 My Love Will Make You Disappear is a 2025 Philippine romantic comedy film directed by Chad V. Vidanes from a story by Prime Cruz and a screenplay by Patrick Valencia and Isabella Policarpio.
 It stars Kim Chiu and Paulo Avelino in their first film project.
 The film revolves around the romance between a woman believing she is cursed to make her loved ones disappear and her heartbroken landlord who wants to disappear.

-Produced and distributed by Star Cinema, the film was theatrically released in the Philippines on March 26, 2025.
+Produced by ABS-CBN Studios and Star Cinema and distributed by ABS-CBN Film Productions, the film was theatrically released in the Philippines on March 26, 2025.

 Plot

 Sari (Kim Chiu), a woman who loses every man she loves, and Jolo (Paulo Avelino), a struggling landlord, cross paths as they strive to save a community from displacement.

 Release

 My Love Will Make You Disappear was released in the Philippines on March 26, 2025.
-The film was originally set to release on February 12, 2025 before moving to its new release date to expand opportunities in North American market.
+The film was originally set to release on February 12, 2025 (seven days after supposed release date of Darryl Yap's The Rapists of Pepsi Paloma) before moving to its new release date to expand opportunities in North American market.
 It was released in North American theaters on March 28, 2025.